-Not everyone agrees about test preparation.
+Not everyone agrees when it comes to test preparation.
 Some people prefer one company over another.
 Others doubt whether or not taking a review course really helps, or they think it helps only as a confidence-builder.
-But it is safe to say that most students try to fit in some sort of focused, intensive review before taking an admissions test, and a variety of companies offer test prep.
-Many of them have discounts for Stony Brook students.
-Some of these companies also offer several practice tests throughout the year, which you can take for free.
-See below for test prep links and resources.
+It is safe to say that most students try to fit in some sort of focused, intensive review before taking an admissions test.
+There are a variety of companies that offer test prep.
+Many of them offer discounts to Stony Brook Students.
+Some of these companies also offer several practice tests throughout the year that you can take for free.

 NOTE: Information provided on this server relating to goods and services offered by third parties is provided solely for information purposes and is not intended as an endorsement or expression of support by Stony Brook University or its agents and employees.
 Neither the University nor the State of New York assumes any liability for the acts or omissions of such third parties in the provision of those goods and services.

-- Get to know me outside the class!
-It is very hard to write a letter for a student I don’t know very well.
-Particularly in larger classes, if you don’t make a point of coming to see me during office hours or review sessions, I won’t know very much more about you than whatever your final grade turns out to be – and that’s not enough information to write a letter.
+- Get to know the professor outside the class!
+It is hard to write a letter for a student that I don’t know well.
+Particularly in larger classes, if you don’t make an effort to see me during office hours or review sessions, I won’t know much more about you other than whatever your final grade is– and that’s not enough information to write a letter.

 Personal: Ask me directly, in person, rather than by email.
 Understand that you are asking for a favor, and that I may have to say “no.” This might be because I don’t have enough (or the right kind of) information to recommend you.

-Organized: Provide me with an electronic file that has all the information on all your programs and deadlines, the requested formats for letters, and how letters should be submitted.
-For hard copy letters, get all the forms, with clear instructions, deadlines, and postage for each and turn them in to me in a single packet.
+Organized: Provide me with an electronic file that has all of the information on all your programs, deadlines, format for letters, and how they should be submitted.
+For hardcopy letters, get all the forms, with clear instructions, deadlines, and postage for each form and turn them in to me in a single packet

-Timely: When your application deadlines get closer, let me know what to expect – how many schools you will be applying to and when the deadlines are.
+Timely: When your applications deadlines get closer (e.g. It is senior year and you’re actually ready to apply to grad schools), let me know what to expect – how many schools you will be applying to and when the deadlines are.
 It doesn’t hurt to remind me as deadlines are approaching (email is fine for this.)

 Convenient: Please recognize that it’s easier to do all the letters for a given student at once.
 So though your deadlines may occur over several months, anything you can do to compress the window in which I have the information to submit your letters, the better.

-Stony Brook University recommends an online credential service called Interfolio to keep track of your letters.
+Stony Brook University uses an on-line credential service called Interfolio to keep your letters: www.Interfolio.com

 What is the purpose of the personal statement?

-The purpose of the personal statement (also referred to as Statement of Purpose or Candidate’s Admission Statement) is to gather information about you outside of your academic performance.
-In addition, it shows the admissions committee how you think and how you explain your thoughts logically, and allows you to portray yourself as an individual who will be an asset to the program.
+The purpose of the personal statement (also referred to as: Statement of Purpose or Candidate’s Admission Statement) is to gather information about you outside of your academic performance.
+In addition, to show the admissions committee how you think and how you explain your thoughts logically, and portray yourself as an individual who will be an asset to the program.

 The personal statement is your opportunity to distinguish yourself.
-Remember – your personal statement should be a genuine reflection of you and why you are interested in the program, not merely what you think the admissions committee wants to read.
+Remember – your personal statement should be a genuine reflection of you and why you are interested in the program – not merely what you think the admissions committee wants to hear.

 Some personal statement topics are open-ended.
 For example: “Tell us anything about yourself that you think we need to know.”
 Whether the topic is specific or open-ended, there are two main goals of the personal statement: